 Acholic Stools in babies – what to look out for and what it means

-Parents of babies and children over-occupy themselves, in my opinion, with the colour of their child’s stool.
-Parents describe their children’s stool colour very frequently in my clinic.
+Parents of babies and children, in my opinion, often over-concern themselves with the color of their child’s stool.
+In my clinic, parents frequently describe their children’s stool color in great detail.

-So, I have already mentioned elsewhere on this website that the colour and smell of stool does not matter when a child has a diarrheal illness.
+I’ve already mentioned elsewhere on this website that the color and smell of stool do not matter when a child has a diarrheal illness.

-Here, however, we will not be talking about diarrheal illnesses but rather about a baby in their first few weeks of life.
-There is one colour that is important to look out for and that is pale stools or white stools in a baby.
+However, in this section, we are not talking about diarrheal illnesses, but rather about babies in their first few weeks of life.
+There is one stool color that is important to pay attention to: pale or white stools in a baby.

-If this short chapter helps catch a single case of acholic stools due to biliary atresia on time, then I’ve earned myself a place in heaven.
+If this short chapter helps catch even a single case of acholic stools due to biliary atresia in time, then I’ve earned myself a place in heaven.

 What gives stool its colour?